sst/sst/www/docs/advanced/environment-specific-resources.md

 ## Sharing resources across stages

-If you have resources in your app that have an upfront cost to privision, such as a VPC NAT Gateway or a RDS cluster, you can create the resource in one stage and reuse it in other stages.
+If you have resources in your app that have an upfront cost to provision, such as a VPC NAT Gateway or an RDS cluster, you can create that resource in one stage and reuse it in other stages.

 Here is an example of creating a VPC in the `dev` stage, and sharing it with the `dev-feature-a` and `dev-feature-b` stages.
-Note that the `dev` stage needs to be deployed first for the other stages to be able to look up the deployed VPC.
+Note that the `dev` stage needs to be deployed before the other stages, for them to be able to look up the deployed VPC.

 ```js title="stacks/VPCStack.js"
 import * as ec2 from "@aws-cdk/aws-ec2";